Polymarket Trading Strategies

 What are the main Polymarket trading strategies?

 The most profitable Polymarket traders use one or more of six core approaches: event-based trading, momentum, arbitrage, contrarian positioning, portfolio diversification, and copy trading.
-Each approach suits different knowledge levels, time commitments, and risk tolerances — and most successful traders combine multiple strategies over time.
+Each approach suits different knowledge levels, time commitments, and risk tolerances — and most successful traders combine several over time.

 Event-Based Trading